ravaghi/FNDER/README.md

 # Fake News Detection

-This is a comparison between LSTM and [ChordMixer](https://github.com/RuslanKhalitov/ChordMixer) on classifying fake news articles.
-The dataset used is from [Kaggle](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset).
+This is a comparison between LSTM and [ChordMixer](https://github.com/RuslanKhalitov/ChordMixer) on classifying fake news articles using the _Fake vs. Real News_ dataset  from [Kaggle](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset).

 ## Results (test)